 Before performing the ANOVA and FAII, the internal consistency of the factors was assessed using Cronbach's alpha to check the reliability of the measurements.
-In general, reliability refers to how consistently a measurement measures a concept, and Cronbach's alpha is a way to measure the degree of consistency.
+In general, reliability refers to how consistently a measurement measures a concept and Cronbach's alpha is a way to measure the degree of its consistency.
 A Cronbach's alpha value greater than 0.7 indicates a strong relationship across the factors (Hair, 2009).
 In the present study, Cronbach's alpha ranged from 0.846 to 0.946, indicating a high degree of consistency across the factors for each group.

 The assumptions of normality and homogeneity were also evaluated before conducting a one-way ANOVA.
-The values of the 'level of impact' measures ranged from -0.569 to 0.585 for skewness and -1.138 to 0.765 for kurtosis.
-For the 'frequency of occurrence' measures, the values ranged from -0.51 to 0.985 for skewness and -0.819 to 1.93 for kurtosis.
-The values should range between ± 2.0 for both skewness and kurtosis, which is in accordance with the assumption of normality (Garson, 2012).
+The level of impact measures ranged from -0.569 to 0.585 for skewness and -1.138 to 0.765 for kurtosis.
+For the frequency of occurrence measures, the values ranged from -0.51 to 0.985 for skewness and -0.819 to 1.93 for kurtosis.
+The values should range between \pm 2.0 for both skewness and kurtosis, which is per the assumption of normality (Garson, 2012).
 Therefore, the values of all variables fell within the recommended range.
-Moreover, the P-values of all homogeneity tests were greater than 0.05; therefore, the homogeneity of variance assumption was also met, and ANOVA was conducted accordingly (Denis, 2016).
+As the p-values of all homogeneity tests were greater than 0.05, the homogeneity of variance assumption was also met and ANOVA could be conducted accordingly (Denis, 2016).

-ANOVA analysis was conducted to determine if there was any significant difference between the responses from the client, consultant, contractor and subcontractor groups.
-A factor is considered statistically significant if its P-value was less than 0.05 for a 95% confidence interval (Hair, 2009).
-The ANOVA outcomes, including the F-value and P-value for each factor, are provided in Table 8.
-Initially, out of the total factors, 22 exhibited significant P-values as an outcome of the one-way ANOVA procedure.
+ANOVA analysis was conducted to determine any significant difference between the responses from the client, consultant, contractor and subcontractor groups.
+A factor is considered statistically significant if its p-value is less than 0.05 for a 95% confidence interval (Hair, 2009).
+The ANOVA outcomes, including the F-value and p-value for each factor, are provided in Table 8.
+Initially, out of the total factors, 22 exhibited significant p-values as an outcome of the one-way ANOVA procedure.

 In addition, it is suggested to consider effect size for the statistical power of ANOVA analysis to correct for potential Type I errors (Hansen and Collins, 1994; Sullivan and Feinn, 2012).
-Partial eta squared, $\eta_p^2$ , can be calculated to determine the effect size and whether it is large enough to be considered practically significant.
+Partial eta squared, $\eta{\rm p}^2$, can be calculated to determine the effect size and whether it is large enough to be considered practically significant.
 It can be obtained by dividing the sum of squares between groups by the total sum of squares.
 A factor is considered practically significant if the size of the partial eta square is large, which means greater than 0.14 (Cohen, 1988).

-Therefore, the factors with P-value less than 0.05 and partial eta squared $(n_p^2)$ greater than 0.14 were considered significant and removed from the list of factors.
-Here, 13 out of 51 factors were significant in both the P-value and effect size, as shown in Table 8.
-The factors with significant values were removed from the list, and the remaining factors were ranked according to the FAII analysis.
+The p-value of the current study was less than 0.05 and partial eta squared $(\eta_p{}^2)$ greater than 0.14 were considered significant and removed from the list of factors.
+As a result, a total of 13 out of 51 factors were considered significant in both the p-value and effect size, as shown in Table 8.
+The factors with significant values were removed from the list and the remaining factors were ranked according to the FAII analysis.